Peacebern/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chown using this command to change owner touch using this command to create an empty file execute using the chmod command to grant owner execution rights to file hello
+chown using this command to change owner touch using this command to create an empty file execute using the chmod command to grant owner execution rights to file hello execution rights both owner and group but only read to users